 - Review of popular anti-dandruff conditioners (grouped by active ingredient)

-The goal of the writing is not to isolate a single “best” formula, but instead provide the tools and knowledge to aid you in your search for the perfect conditioner.
+The goal of the writing is not to isolate a single “best” formula, but instead provide the tools and knowledge to assist you in your search for the perfect conditioner.
 Isolating a specific formula may not be worthwhile, as individual variance exists and peoples experience is likely to differ (one person might react to a specific ingredient, while another does not).

 If you have any questions or suggestions along the way, feel to drop them in the comments section at the end of the post.
 Hope the writing proves useful and your scalp issues are soon to become a distant memory.